bluehatonmyoji/account-sale/README.md

 # shards

--images
+Please see the [**shards page**](https://bluehatonmyoji.github.io/account-sale/collection) for an image of all of the shards.
+The shards may vary slightly due to current ongoing trades for SP Tama and SP Hannya.
+I rarely collect N or R shards so there are an abundance of them.

 ## shikigami

 This account has every SSN, N, R, SR, and SSR shikigami including all crossover shiki and shiki that can only be purchased in shrine.

 This account is only missing SP Tamamo, SP Hannya, and SP Arakawa.
-Please click here to see the [collection page](https://bluehatonmyoji.github.io/collection).
+Please click here to see the [**collection page**](https://bluehatonmyoji.github.io/account-sale/collection).

--images of shiki

 # cross-over-shiki-and-shiki-only-available-in-shrine-exchange